edgedb/rfcs/text/1010-global-vars.rst

 be ``single``.

-Backwards Compatibility
+Backwards compatibility
 =======================

-``global`` is already a reserved keyword.
-There are no other compatibility concerns as globals are a new construct.
+``global`` is already a reserved keyword, no other new keywords are proposed in this RFC.

+Protocol changes require a protocol version bump.

-Security Implications
+Security implications
 =====================

 There are no security implications.